ohlemacher/pychallenge/README.md

         I had considered using a dictionary for the table, but felt it makes reusability much harder.
 If the mapping K--> M changed to something else like K --> P, then a new table is required.

-        One could write a function to generate the translation table.
+        One could write a function to generate the map or translation table.
 This would be quite useful if the input strings were VERY large.
 At least I think so.
-This could be profiled. shift_ord() is almost ready to do this.
+Profiling would determine this. shift_ord() is almost ready to do this.

 2. ocr
     - Problem: